-“There’s batteries that are paired with a generator, diesel generator engines that are running on biodiesel, and the batteries are powering everything,” said Jake Perry, the Director of Operations and Sustainability for C3 Presents.
+“There’s batteries that are paired with a generator, diesel generator engines that are running on biodiesel.
+And the batteries are powering everything,” said Jake Perry, the director of Operations and Sustainability for C3 Presents.

 “We're doing everything we can to both bring this world class festival to Austin and limit our impact as much as possible,” Perry said.

-Typically, since music festivals happen in locations like parks that don’t have typical power infrastructure, most stages have to be powered by diesel generators.
+Usually, since music festivals happen in locations like parks that don’t have typical power infrastructure, most stages have to be powered by diesel generators.

-The festival, along with C3 Presents, have been partnering with REVERB’s Music Decarbonization Project, testing out this technology for about a year.
+ACL, along with C3 Presents, have been partnering with REVERB’s Music Decarbonization Project, testing out this technology for about a year.
 C3 used it for the first time at this year's Lollapalooza.

 Now this will be the first time it’s used at ACL.